dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 **General advice**

 - On the Shackled Soul trash (Kul'tharok area), pulling the first half into the starting room and the second half into the end room can save on a lot of group damage by avoiding the possibility of getting hit by swirls.
-- Using the portals up to Kul'tharok fully heals you, so don't waste time waiting to be topped if you have a Nasty dot or have half hp.
+- Using the portals on the platforms fully heals you, so don't waste time waiting to be topped if you have a Nasty dot or have half hp.
 - The Nefarious Darkspeakers (the ones who cast the black tornado knockback) target a random player for their tornado.
 You can help decrease the chances it goes on your ranged DPS/Healer (e.g. less mobile) by having the tank and melee DPS on one side while the ranged stand on the other.
 - After Kul’Tharok jumping to the main platform is faster than taking the portal and doable without move speed.
 - On the hook boss, Tenderizing Smash only pulls you if you are outside of its range.
 Stay relatively close to the boss until the circle appears and then move to make it less disruptive.